David Moor (cricketer)

 David Child Moor (born 18 December 1934) is an English former first-class cricketer.

 Moor was born at Faversham in December 1934.
-He later studied at Trinity College, Oxford where he played first-class cricket for Oxford University in 1956.
-He made three appearances, all at Oxford against Yorkshire, Hampshire and Lancashire.
+He attended The King's School, Canterbury, where he was considered one of the most promising public schools batsmen in 1954.
+He went on to Trinity College, Oxford where he played first-class cricket for Oxford University in 1956.
+He made three appearances, all at Oxford, against Yorkshire, Hampshire and Lancashire.
 He scored 44 runs in his three matches, with a high score of 22.